Bizzaro/acb-ibkr/README.md

 # IBKR

-Parses annual activity statement in `.csv` from IBKR, manually calculates ACB for Schedule 3.
+Parses annual activity statement in `.csv` from IBKR, automatically calculates correct ACB for Schedule 3.

 ## Why?
 T5008 is inaccurate even using a single broker.
 Fractional shares are not included in calculations, exchange rates are also not BoC rates.
 This is common knowledge amongst CPAs and also the CRA itself.